Strobesstrobes

 TL;DR

-• ✓The same OWASP API risks apply: BOLA, BFLA, and mass assignment are common, just expressed through queries and mutations.
+• ✓The same OWASP API risks apply (BOLA, BFLA, mass assignment), just expressed as queries and mutations, and nested-resolver gaps are the most common serious finding.

 POST /graphql HTTP/1.1